 You can also use GIF images in the textboxes to let your creative juices flow.
-See example form below to enter a competition:
+See the form design example below to enter a competition:

 Prize draw competition registration form with GIF image

 The branding and styling of your online form is typically not something marketers pay attention to.
 On the other hand, people obsess about web design (which is obviously important too).
-The lead form however, is the key element of website that actually drives business.
+The design of forms, however, is the key element of the website that actually drives business.

 Be one of the few marketers who take advantage of this potential and start optimizing your lead generation form for best conversion rates.

-Here is one example of an online contact form with before and after pictures:
+Here is one example of an online contact form design with before and after pictures:

-The original form was built an in long format.
+The original design of form was built in long format.
 It was making things more complicated than necessary.

 The questions were unclear and left room for interpretation.
 In terms of branding, the form was just using white and grey colours, the most boring it could possibly look.

-Colors plays a few important roles for forms in terms of:
+Colors play a few important roles for forms in terms of: